 Wally measures 7.70 m and is, therefore, a very young animal.

-All the data was sent to two gray whale experts: Robert Brownell of NOAA (National Oceanic and Atmospheric Administration) and Jorge Urbán of the Autonomous University of Lower California.
 Although the length is shorter than not only the average of one-year-old individuals but also of smaller ones, pigmentation and appearance made both researchers lean towards a baby born in January 2020 in Baja California or a little further north and that once arrived in the Arctic waters took the Atlantic instead of descending the Pacific.
 Subsequent inadequate feeding would have precluded it from growing up like its peers.